lethishaa/Walmart-Sales-Performanace-Analysis__Revised/README.md

-# Walmart-Sales-Performanace-Analysis__Revised
+# Walmart-Sales-Performanace-Analysis - Power BI Dashboard
-Power BI dashboard analyzing Walmart sales performance across various cities, branches and product lines.
-This revised version includes enhanced visualizations and updated insights for improved decision-making.
+This Power BI dashboard provides an in-depth analysis of Walmart's sales performance, offering insights into key metrics across various cities, branches, and product lines.
+The revised version includes enhanced visualizations and refined data analytics to support data-driven decision-making.

+Usage:
+This dashboard is intended for stakeholders seeking a comprehensive view of Walmart's sales performance, helping to inform strategic planning and operational decisions.

+Created by Lethishaa